 Marcus has more than 20 years’ advocacy experience in a range of jurisdictions and tribunals, including 13 years with the Commonwealth DPP.
 Marcus accepts briefs in a range of matters including commercial, administrative law, family law and criminal law, and has a particular interest in matters requiring skilful cross-examination and/or consideration of complex financial arrangements.
-Marcus was previously the principal lawyer with responsibility for federal proceeds of crime proceedings, and maintains a specific expertise in this area.
+Marcus was previously the CDPP’s principal lawyer responsible for federal proceeds of crime proceedings, and maintains a specific expertise in this area.
 Marcus is also a retired soccer referee.

 - II Developments Pty Ltd v II Developments JV Pty Ltd ACTSC 504.
 Successfully opposed